arcee-ai/mergekit/docs/create_a_merge_method.md

 ## Metadata and base inputs

-`TensorEntry.id` is an opaque hashable identifier.
+`TensorEntry.id` is an opaque, non-`None` hashable identifier (`None` is reserved for the absence of a base).
 The core method API does not require `ModelReference`; direct callers can use strings or integer positions.

 `TensorGroup.metadata` carries lightweight output information such as its name and